Veisheng/Code_Assignment_Of_Singtel/README.md

-# About The Code assignment Backend Chapter - Completed by Vei Sheng Ong
+# Code assignment Backend Chapter - Vei Sheng Ong
 This project is about the code assignment of Singtel.